rickballard/CoCivia/README.md

 - Host public facing web copy and assets for CoCivia.
 - Provide CoCivia specific prompt and orchestration templates.
 - Mirror key brand assets and docs into other CoSuite repos when helpful.

+## Voice for human facing content

+If you are adding anything that humans will read or hear under the CoCivia label, please follow:

+- docs/persona/CoCivia_Voice_StyleGuide_v1.md

+The short version: write as an empathic woman (or small group of women) who is patient, thoughtful, and honest about limits.
+Let the code be precise, and let the voice be kind.